 It’s that time of year again, folks!
 That time of year when frugality goes away and we move forth to buy gifts for family, for friends, and maybe even a nice thing or two we've had an eye on for ourselves.
 In Michigan, there is a plethora of places to find exactly what you are looking for.
 From malls, to downtown shopping plazas and more, make sure to arm yourself with a credit card and coffee to keep yourself moving along.
-It’s time to check out these 15 great shopping destinations in Michigan.
+It’s time to check out these 15 great shopping destinations in Michigan this 2022 holiday season.

 While there are still shopping malls in Kalamazoo—Crossroads is the one great survivor—the Kalamazoo Mall is a completely different matter.
 The first-ever outdoor pedestrian shopping mall in the United States, this converted section of Burdick Street is lined with shops.
 Designed by shopping mall pioneer Victor Gruen, shoppers here can get access to not only an array of shops, but also restaurant choices, and the great focus of arts and culture in town, the Epic Center.